-As at 30 June 2022, COVID-19 has not had a significant impact on the Credit Union and all members that requested to have their loans treated concessionally for up to six months under the COVID-19 Hardship arrangement authorised by APRA have now successfully exited from their concessional loan treatment, and resumed their normal repayment plans.
+As at 30 June 2020, COVID-19 has not had a significant impact on the credit union as:

+- Just under 40 Borrowing Members have had their loans treated concessionally for up to six months under the COVID-19 Hardship arrangement authorised by APRA. - More than 30 of these Borrowing Members have now sucessefully exited from their concessional loan treatment, and resumed their normal repayment plans. - Post 30 June 2020 and at the date of this report, less than 1% of the loan portfolio is subject to the COVID-19 deferred repayment option.